We are storytellers

 Since September, we have been learning a range of stories across the different classes.
 Here you can see a little bit of what each class has been working on!

-Since September 2014, Story Club have met once a week and these are some of the ways we've developed our understanding of stories...
+Story Club meet once a week and these are some of the ways we've developed our understanding of stories...

 Sharing stories at Wallingford library and exploring the story writing machine at the story museum.